By Melissa Donovan

 UV ink is broken down into flexible or rigid configurations.
 In addition, it can be segmented as free radical—adhering to multiple substrates or specially formulated for printing only to glass.
 Adhesion promoters or primers are commonly used.
 Pre- or post-coating treatments are favored depending on the environment and glass type.
 Manufacturers considering direct digital printing to glass should be aware of all the options.

-Above: An example of a piece of glass printed on a swissQprint flatbed using UV ink and handled with a robotic arm.
+Above: An example of a piece of glass printed on a swissQprint flatbed using UV ink and handled with a robotic arm integrated by GlasDruckManufaktur in Germany.

 Deep into Chemistry